Sunday, December 4, 2016

 The Hebraic Usage of the Words for “God”

 Rightfully, however, we should reason that the angels are ELOHIM -- mighty ones -- mighty spirit beings in the spiritual realm.
-They, however, possess a bodily glory of being lower than that of being the Most High, and a bodily glory of being higher than that of highest bodily glory of fleshly beings, that is, man. -- Psalm 8:5; 1 Corinthians 15:39,40,41; Hebrews 2:7.
+They, however, possess a bodily glory of being lower than that of being the Most High, and a bodily glory of being higher than that of the highest bodily glory of fleshly beings, that is, man. -- Psalm 8:5; 1 Corinthians 15:39,40,41; Hebrews 2:7.

-Michael, however, being the chief over the angels, would have a bodily glory that is somewhere in between that of the Most High, and that of the angels.
+Michael, however, being the chief over the angels, would have a bodily glory that is somewhere in between that of the Most High and that of the angels.

 See our studies: